 Zaanse Schans derived its name from the river Zaan.
 The place is also known for its green wooden houses.
 The windmills and the green coloured houses were relocated to Zaanse Schans to give a look of the 18th and 19th-century village.

-One can easily spend around 2 to 3 hours at Zaanse Schans.
-The timings to visit Zaanse Schans is between 9 AM and 5 PM.
+You can easily spend around 2 to 3 hours at Zaanse Schans.
+The timings to visit Zaanse Schans is between 9 AM and 5 PM and it is open everyday.
 A must-try is the hot chocolate in one of those windmill shops and look out for the rainbows.

-One can visit the warehouses and see a demo of how these shoes are made.
+You can visit the warehouses and see a demo of how these shoes are made.

 A Bollywood trivia about Voldendam

 In the Bollywood movie Queen, played by Kangana Ranaut, there is a scene where the actors set up an Indian golguppa shop.
 That scene was filmed in Voldendam.

 Marken, 25 kilometres from Amsterdam, is a fishing village in the province of North Holland.
 It is a village with just a population of 1800 people (as of 2012).
 The major attraction of Marken are the wooden characteristic houses.